Al-Nukheifi's Hunger Strike in Saudi Prisons

 • In January 2021, activist Muhammad Al-Otaibi announced a hunger strike in his prison in Saudi Arabia.
 Al-Otaibi demanded that he be transferred from the General Intelligence Prison in Dammam to a prison close to his family's residence in Jeddah.
 He also demanded proper medical care because he suffered from high blood pressure and was not given appropriate medication by the prison administration.

-• In October 2020, the family of the detained Saudi activist, Loujain Al-Hathloul, confirmed that her daughter had announced the start of a hunger strike because they denied her the right to contact her family.
+• • In October 2020, the family of Saudi activist Loujain al-Hathloul confirmed that their daughter had announced a hunger strike due to being deprived of her right to contact them.

 • In December 2019, three activists, including activist Khaled al-Omair, Lawyer Walid Abu al-Khair, and Raif Badawi, announced a hunger strike to protest their poor prison conditions.
 The information said, A. Khaled Al-Omair started a hunger strike to protest the exceeded legal period of his arbitrary detention.
 Whereas, Walid Abu Al-Khair went on strike to protest his continued detention in solitary confinement under heavy guard.

-• In February 2019, human rights defender Abdullah Al-Hamid announced a hunger strike to protest the wave of arrests that targeted activists: males and females and to demand the release of all prisoners of conscience.
-Al-Hamid joined many detainees.
+• • In February 2019, human rights activist Abdullah al-Hamid announced a hunger strike in response to a wave of arrests targeting activists and defenders, demanding the release of all prisoners of conscience.
+Several detainees joined al-Hamid in his strike.

-• On April 10, 2012, the Association for Civil and Political Rights (ACPRA) confirmed, in a statement, that the health condition of prominent human rights activist Muhammad bin Saleh al-Bajadi is deteriorating after he went on a hunger and water strike weeks ago.
-Al-Bajadi had declared a hunger strike to demand his right to his immediate release or to enable him to have a public and fair trial attended by his legal agen
+• • On April 10, 2012, the Civil and Political Rights Association (HASM) affirmed in a statement that the prominent human rights activist, Mohammed bin Saleh al-Bajadi's health had deteriorated after he had been on a hunger strike for weeks.
+Al-Bajadi had declared the hunger strike to demand his immediate release or to be granted a fair and public trial attended by his legal representatives.

 The European Saudi Organization for Human Rights confirms that the Saudi government's intransigence in dealing with male and female prisoners of conscience has repeatedly prompted them to declare a hunger strike, a step that comes after the exhaustion of means to demand their basic rights.
 The organization notes that the arbitrary arrests of male and female activists in Saudi Arabia, and the violations that follow, which prompt them to repeatedly declare a hunger strike, is a disregard for all international laws and commitments.
 The organization believes that the Saudi government's arbitrary treatment of prisoners of conscience and human rights defenders reflects the reality of human rights that the government is trying to falsify in international forums, based on the absence of the voices and roles of these detainees.